kubeedge/kubeedge/docs/proposals/keadm-scope.md

   13. Use command `port` check port whether the required port is occupied

-      - 8102: The edge node logs are reported to AOM

-      - 8149: Edge node monitoring and reporting to AOM

-      - 8065: The edge node alarm is reported to AOM

-      - 443: Edge node connects to IEF

       - 8883: Built-in port used by MQTT Broker

       - 1883: Port used by external MQTT Broker

-      - 20004: The edge node reports the message to DIS

 `keadm collect`